Mineralogical Society of Great Britain and Ireland

-The Mineralogical Society of Great Britain and Ireland began in 1876.
+The Mineralogical Society of Great Britain and Ireland (now known as the Mineralogical Society of the United Kingdom and Ireland) was founded in 1876.
 Its main purpose is to disseminate scientific knowledge of the Mineral Sciences (mineralogy) as it may be applied to the fields of crystallography, geochemistry, petrology, environmental science and economic geology.
 In support of this vision, the society publishes scientific journals, books and monographs.
 It also organizes and sponsors scientific meetings, and the society connects with other societies which have similar scientific interests.
 Some of these other societies are the International Mineralogical Association, the European Mineralogical Union, the Mineralogical Society of America, the Mineralogical Association of Canada, the Geological Society of London, IOM3, the North of England Institute of Mining and Mechanical Engineers and the Microbiology Society.

 Publications

 The Society publishes a variety of book series; these are entitled the "Landmark Series", the "Mineralogical Society Special Series", and the "Monograph series".
 It also publishes scientific journals entitled Mineralogical Magazine, Clay Minerals, and the EMU Notes in Mineralogy.
 From 1920 to 2008 it also published the Mineralogical Abstracts bibliographic database.
 Mineralogical Magazine and Clay Minerals are hybrid journals, publishing both subscription-based and open access articles.